MEGACORP COMPREHENSIVE RULES V1.5.5

 Trigger any “at the beginning of block step” conditions.

-Non-turn player may choose an DISENGAGED card adjacent to the target to be declared as a blocker. (any card and not just characters).
+The player who controls the proposed defender may choose any DISENGAGED cards adjacent to the initial target to be declared as a blocker. (any card and not just characters).

-A card can be declared as a blocker as long as it at least 0 in the declared trait of the attack.
+A card cannot be declared as a blocker as long as it has a null “-” in the declared trait of the attack.

-More than one blocker can be declared as long as all blockers are legal and adjacent to the target.
+More than one blocker can be declared as long as all blockers are legal and adjacent to the proposed defender.

-Attacking card deals its trait damage to the defender and defending card deals the same trait damage back (this is called ‘’retaliation”damage).
+Attacking card deals its trait damage to the defender and defending card may opt to deal the same trait damage back (this is called ‘’retaliation”damage).
 This damage is dealt at the same time.

 If any cards in the challenge receives damage in one trait that reduces its trait score to zero, it is destroyed.